MattCheetham/HarvestKit-Swift/README.md

 ## Carthage

-[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
+[Carthage](https://github.com/Carthage/Carthage) is a decentralised dependency manager that builds your dependencies and provides you with binary frameworks.

-You can install Carthage with [Homebrew](http://brew.sh/) using the following command:
+You can install Carthage with [Homebrew](http://brew.sh/) using the following commands:

 ```bash
 $ brew update